stacks-network/stacks-blockchain-docker/README.md

 docker-compose down
 ```

-## Bootstrap Container

-The first container to start will always be the `mocknet_bootstrap` container.
-The sole purpose of this container is to run a [script](https://github.com/blockstack/stacks-local-dev/blob/mocknet/setup.sh) to replace the variables in the `.template` files with the values from `.env`

 ## API Container

-The API Container will run a [script](https://github.com/blockstack/stacks-local-dev/blob/mocknet/setup-bns.sh) before starting it's server.
+The API Container will run a [script](https://github.com/blockstack/stacks-local-dev/blob/private-testnet/scripts/setup-bns.sh) before starting it's server.
 The sole purpose of this is to download (or verify the files exist) V1 BNS data.
 Once the download/extraction/verification has finished, the `stacks-blockchain-api` server will start up

 ## Env Vars

-All variables used in the [`sample.env`](https://github.com/blockstack/stacks-local-dev/blob/mocknet/sample.env) file can be modified, but generally most of them should be left as-is.
+All variables used in the [`sample.env`](https://github.com/blockstack/stacks-local-dev/blob/private-testnet/sample.env) file can be modified, but generally most of them should be left as-is.

 ## Local Data Dirs